onelogin/broadcast_receiver/README.md

   ...
 ]
 ```
-Every request contains array with 10 or less events.
+Every request contains an array with 10 or less events.